hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## To-do

+- [x] Variational Dropout.
+Update: Variational and Gaussian dropout methods are added.
+Reference: [Variational Dropout and the Local Reparameterization Trick](https://arxiv.org/pdf/1506.02557.pdf)
+- [ ] Extending main flow and learning models with respect to new dropout models.
-- Run the current piece of code for the aforementioned datasets and define a text categorization baseline (for both Turkish and English).
+- [ ] Run the current piece of code for the aforementioned datasets and define a text categorization baseline (for both Turkish and English).
+Update (30-10-2018): Due to lack of proper computer, experiments are being executed in a CPU machine
-- Attention and variational dropout will be added (to TextCNN).
+- [ ] Attention.
-- Different learning algorithms (DeepCNN, LSTM, GRU, any-kind-of-hybrid versions of those algorithms, transformers).
+- [ ] Different learning algorithms (DeepCNN, LSTM, GRU, any-kind-of-hybrid versions of those algorithms, transformers).
-- CRF layer to be able to do NER experiments.
+- [ ] CRF layer to be able to do NER experiments.
-- For Turkish, I plan to add morphological disambiguation (https://github.com/erayyildiz/Neural-Morphological-Disambiguation-for-Turkish).
+- [ ] For Turkish, I plan to add morphological disambiguation (https://github.com/erayyildiz/Neural-Morphological-Disambiguation-for-Turkish).
-- Different language models.
+- [ ] Different language models.
+- [ ] Document length categorization/NER tasks (Current project guarantess the results for sentences)

 ## Project Skeleton